-- General Biology I & II (for science or health profession majors), OR, Human Anatomy and Physiology I & II.
+- General Biology I & II (for science or health profession majors) or Human Anatomy and Physiology I & II.

-If the Anatomy course does not include Physiology, then a separate Human Physiology course should be taken (Mammalian or Vertebrate Physiology also accepted).
+If the Anatomy course does not include Physiology, a separate Human Physiology course should be taken (Mammalian or Vertebrate Physiology also accepted).

-- 1 course in Elementary Statistics.
+- One course in Elementary Statistics.

-- Recommended Prerequisite Courses (not required) may be selected from: Exercise Physiology, Human Growth and Development, applied Kinesiology, Abnormal Psychology, Biomechanics, Exercise Prescription/Fitness Training, and additional Behavioral Sciences and Biological Sciences.
+Recommended Prerequisite Courses (not required) may be selected from: Exercise Physiology, Human Growth and Development, Applied Kinesiology, Abnormal Psychology, Biomechanics, Exercise Prescription/Fitness Training, and additional Behavioral Sciences and Biological Sciences.